gigamaster/gigamaster/README.md

 ---

-I'm an adult educator and multimedia producer who sees life pretty simply - we try to keep busy by doing things, some fail, some succeed, and almost everything we do has an impact on our environment and people.
+I'm an adult educator and multimedia producer who sees life very simply: we try to stay busy doing things, some fail, others succeed, and almost everything we do has an impact on our environment and on the people.

-I am involved in developing tools that facilitate the expression of one's creativity, through art, design, music, learning, cooperation, etc... all things that give meaning to life.
+Thus, I have been involved for two decades in research & development projects that facilitate the expression of one's creativity, through art, design, music, learning, cooperation, etc... all things that give meaning to life.

-My contributions are usually very informal and without a pre-agreed agenda.
-This statement, simply put, means that "Serendipity" is an unintended chance discovery, a common occurrence throughout the history of product invention and scientific discovery: "Look for something, find something else, and realize that what you have found is more suitable for your needs than what you thought you were looking for.
+My contributions are generally very informal and without a pre-agreed agenda.
+This statement is the result of empirical evidence, meaning in simple terms that "Serendipity" is an unintentional chance discovery, a common phenomenon throughout the history of product invention and scientific discovery: "Look for something, find something else, and realize that what you found is more suitable to your needs than what you thought you were looking for.

 ![Metrics](/github-metrics.svg)

 ## /////// — Evolution of Technology — Past, Present, and Future